 Even with the changes in meal service, all requirements of the National School Lunch Program will be met.

 For information about how meal information will be communicated, visit the Food Services tab on our individual school webpages.
-Information will also be emailed to parents before the start of the school year.
+Information was also emailed to parents before the start of the school year.